Magnus-KF/clauding/slides.md

 ---

 ---
+layout: center
 ---

-First try...
+## First try...
+I was thinking something more abstract, but this is actually useful to have in a presentation about FluidMagic

+---
+---
-It'll commit and push the changes for you too:
+**It'll commit and push the changes for you too:**

 ```
+> commit --no-gpg
 ● Call(Prepare commit)…
   ⎿  Bash(git diff --staged)…
   ⎿  Bash(git log -3 --oneline)…